International Marketing Strategy and Planning

-1. Acquire in-depth understanding of the international marketing strategy formulation process, international market selection and international market entry modes
+- Acquire in-depth understanding of the international marketing strategy formulation process, international market selection and international market entry modes.

-2. Learn to use a range of frameworks for strategic analysis leading towards the development of an international marketing strategy
+- Learn to use a range of frameworks for strategic analysis leading towards the development of an international marketing strategy.

-3. Acquire an in-depth understanding of the theory and practice of international marketing management for the entire marketing mix of various types of firms
+- Acquire an in-depth understanding of the theory and practice of international marketing management for the entire marketing mix of various types of firms.

-4. Develop an understanding of the cross-cultural issues and international perspectives in marketing
+- Develop an understanding of the cross-cultural issues and international perspectives in marketing.

 Students will be encouraged and required to refer to a wide range of resources covering text books and academic per reviewed journal articles, to build an understanding of theoretical concepts and refer to articles in business newspapers and periodicals to follow current trends and practices concerning the application of international marketing strategy and planning in business.

 The lectures will be developed around key concepts as mentioned in the indicative module content and will use a range of examples and cases from business practice to demonstrate the application of theoretical concepts.
-The lectures will follow a weekly format of 2 hours per week for 10 weeks incorporating lecture and seminar activities, wherever necessary.
+The lectures will incorporate lecture and seminar activities wherever necessary.

 Assessment items, weightings and deadlines